-Typical column, beam, girder, and cladding
+Typical column, beam, girder and cladding assemblies based on bolted and welded construction techniques.

-construction techniques.
 Prerequisite: ATE 103 or consent of instructor.

-ATE 105 Computer Mathematics for 3 hrs.
-Architectural Technologies I (3-0)
+ATE 105 Computer Mathematics for 3 hrs Architectural Technologies I (3-0)

 Basic algebra and an introduction to trigonometry; introduction to FORTRAN IV, application to architectural area and volume computations for gross floor and exterior wall designs.